Roosevelt Hotel/Tropicana Bar

 Hollywood Roosevelt Hotel

-The Rise of a One-of-a-Kind Hollywood Icon
+The Birth of a Hollywood Icon

 Thanks to a great group of investors, including Sid Grauman, Mary Pickford, and Douglas Fairbanks, the Hollywood Roosevelt Hotel came to life.
 It opened its doors on May 15, 1927, with numerous celebrities in attendance.
-Clara Bow, Gloria Swanson, Harold Lloyd, Charlie Chapin, and Will Rogers were there to join the opening festivities.
+Clara Bow, Gloria Swanson, Harold Lloyd, Charlie Chaplin, and Will Rogers were there to join the opening festivities.

 Hollywood Roosevelt Hotel is an opulent 12-story building with 300 guest rooms, including 63 suites and lots of offices and conference rooms.
 During that time, it cost $2.5 million to complete.